slerman12/Help-me/2-Opposing-views.md

 .
 Since the 8th century, since also sharing religion with the Middle East, it [is an intersection of history, trade, and culture](https://whc.unesco.org/en/list/603/) as a city.
 -->

 My uncle Slava was the first descendant of my grandparents, then my mom Nélya, both born in Samarkand.

-Then, via my aunt Jenya, my older cousins Lena and Irina.
+Then, via my aunt Jenya, my older cousins Lena and Irina were born, respectively, Lena the older.
 My cousins, sister, and I were also all born in Samarkand, all Jewish Ashkenazi, also.
 When my mom was 33, she had my older sister Marina.
 When my mom was 38, she had me.

-"Sam and Marina from Samarkand and Maracanda" is entirely chance.
 My older sister was named after Maná, but my mom wanted a name that felt somewhat different.
 My <!--sister's naming with respect to "Maracanda" wasn't by my mom's purpose or intention.
-My -->mom just liked the name "Marina."
+My -->mom liked the name "Marina."
 Maracanda, the ancient name of Samarkand, is a coincidence.
 My name, "Sam" from Samarkand, happened in America, by chance, too.
 I was named "Siímyon," after my grandma's sister's (Tslia's) late husband Siímyon, who'd died several years before I was born.
-"Siímyon" is my full name.
-"Syoma" is what I go by with my family.
-Due to multiple [translations](#immigration), it became "Sam."
+"Siímyon" is my full name; "Syoma" is what I go by with my family.
+Due to multiple [translations](#immigration), from Uzbek to American, it became "Sam."

 <!--